Tarek-TALSI/tp1/code_review.md

 ### Header file

-1. Maybe you should have put the static variable containing the instance of the singleton.
-I noticed that you create the instance in your source file, but it does not even appear in the class header definition.
+1. Maybe you should have put the static variable containing the instance of the singleton in the class definition.
+I noticed that you create the instance in your source file, but it does not even appear in the class definition.

     Maybe you could have a class definition like this:
     ```cpp